Practical Vim command workflow

 Guidelines

-If you are not familiar with some of these concepts, please learn about the Essential Vim commands for efficient text editing first.
+If you are not familiar with some of the commands and concepts, you can learn about them in Essential Vim commands for efficient text editing.

 Examples

 Here are 4 real situations I faced when creating a todo list website with javascript.
-You can think about how you will achieve the editing goal first and then see my approach.
+I recommend you to think about how you would achieve the editing goal first and then see my approach.

 Notes: